You are here

 ARTICLE IV.
 SENATE COMMITTEES

 Section 1.
-Committees
+Senate Committees

 2. Ad hoc committees are temporary committees to serve the Senate in matters of a special nature or in any other way desired by the Senate for information or action.
-Such committees and their chairpersons shall be appointed by the President of the Faculty Senate to ensure representation from each faculty unit where appropriate.
+Such committees and their chairpersons shall be appointed by the President of the Faculty Senate to ensure representation from each faculty unit when possible.
 These ad hoc committees shall be dissolved immediately upon completion of their charge.

 Section 2.
 Committee on Committees